ucd-cws/calvin-network-editor/README.md

 Note.
 It's important the two repo's share a parent as the calvin-network-editor bootstraps the ca-water-network webapp.

+The root data repo, [calvin-network-data](https://github.com/ucd-cws/calvin-network-data), can be cloned using git.
+You can also use the editor to clone the repo or fork the repo into your account or an organization you belong to.

 ## Commands
 - **ctrl + r**: refresh app
 - **ctrl + i**: open devtools